 To fill the pastry cases

-- Beat together 250g (9oz) mascarpone with 3–4 tbsp elderflower cordial until combined.
+- Beat together 250g (9oz) mascarpone with 3–4 tablespoon elderflower cordial until combined.
 Spoon equally between the pastry cases and spread flat with a dinner knife.

 - Wash the redcurrants and whitecurrants and dry with kitchen paper.
 Strip from the stems, you can do this by pulling the stems between the tines of a fork.
 Pile on top of the tartlets.
 Chill until required.